Contact Dermatitis

 Scaly, thickened skin

-The symptoms of contact dermatitis may look like other skin conditions.
+Many of these symptoms may be caused by other skin conditions.
 Always talk with your healthcare provider for a diagnosis.

 How is contact dermatitis diagnosed?

-Diagnosis is usually based on a medical history and physical exam.
-Patch testing can be done to identify the substance that's causing the rash.
+Diagnosis is often based on a health history and physical exam.
+Patch testing can be done to find the substance that's causing the rash.
 A skin biopsy may also be done.

 How is contact dermatitis treated?